namhyung/uftrace/doc/uftrace-info.md

 OPTIONS
 =======
 \--symbols
 :   Print symbols table instead of the recorded tracing info.
-It will print two symbols tables - normal symbols and dynamic symbols.
+It will print two symbol tables - normal symbols and dynamic symbols.
 The normal symbols are from the executable itself, and dynamic symbols are for library calls.
-When COMMAND is given, it should provides symbol information which might not be available from the recorded path of 'exe image' or symbol file in the data directory.
+When COMMAND is given, it should provide symbol information which might not be available from the recorded path of 'exe image' or the symbol file in the data directory.

 EXAMPLE